-Degree Requirement Substitution or Exemption - Undergraduates
+Degree Requirement Substitution or Exemption -Undergraduates

 Only the University Registrar may make any substitutions or exemptions within the General Education Program for degrees.
-Requests should be made using the Special Academic Petition which can be obtain in the Office of the Registrar or online at https://www.nnu.edu/registrar-forms
+Requests should be made using the online Special Academic Petition form or a paper form obtained in the Office of the Registrar.
+The form should be started by the program coordinator.

-Any substitutions for specific courses required for a particular program fulfilling concentrations, major, or minor requirements may be made only by the administrator or administrators of the program in consultation with the appropriate department chair.
+Any substitutions for specific courses required for a particular program fulfilling concentrations, major, or minor requirements may be made only by the administrator(s) of the program in consultation with the appropriate department chair.

-Degree Withholding or Revocation Withholding Degree
+Degree Withholding or Revocation

+Withholding Degree